The ESG Industrial Complex: $35T in Monetized Virtue

 The Withdrawal

-BlackRock’s statement attributed the withdrawal to “confusion about our participation” and the need to “clarify” its investment approach.
-Specifically, the firm cited the desire to make independent investment decisions without being bound by a third-party initiative’s requirements.
+BlackRock's statement attributed the withdrawal to "confusion about our participation" and the need to "clarify" its investment approach.
+Specifically, the firm cited the desire to make independent investment decisions without being bound by a third-party initiative's requirements.
+The deeper context is in our companion analysis BlackRock's Exit From Net Zero Asset Managers.

 The withdrawal coincided with increasing political pressure from Republican attorneys general and state pension fund managers, particularly from Texas, West Virginia, Florida, and Missouri, who had argued that ESG commitments violated fiduciary duty by subordinating returns to political goals.
 Several states had passed or were considering legislation restricting government pension funds from ESG-screened investments.